Muhammad Made Mecca a More Tolerant City

 "The Prophet entered Mecca and (at that time) there were three hundred and sixty idols around the Ka'ba.
 He started stabbing the idols with a stick he had in his hand and reciting: "Truth (Islam) has come and Falsehood (disbelief) has vanished."
 (Bukhari 43:658)

 The prophet of Islam then sent his men out to destroy the temples of other tribes, both around Mecca (Ibn Ishaq/Hisham 840) and as far away as Yemen (Bukhari 59:643).

 With their own religion violently destroyed, most Meccans had no choice but to outwardly "embrace" the very religion they had adamantly rejected for the twenty-one years prior to having a sword at their throat.
-To say that this was heartfelt (as some Muslims today actually do) stretches the limits of credulity.
+To say that this was heartfelt (as some contemporary apologists do) stretches the limits of credulity.

 "So when the sacred months have passed away, then slay the idolaters wherever you find them, and take them captives and besiege them and lie in wait for them in every ambush, then if they repent and keep up prayer and pay the poor-rate, leave their way free to them."
 (Quran 9:5)

-Prayer and the "poor due" are among the pillars of Islam - salat and zakat respectively.
+The prayer and "poor due" mentioned in the verse are among the pillars of Islam - salat and zakat respectively.
 According to Islam's holiest text therefore, the only way for polytheists to avoid death was to convert to Islam or flee the city.
 Consider the fate of an elderly man who preferred to pray in his own way:

 "The Prophet recited Suratan-Najm (103) at Mecca and prostrated while reciting it and those who were with him did the same except an old man who took a handful of small stones or earth and lifted it to his forehead and said, 'This is sufficient for me.'
 Later on, I saw him killed as a non-believer."
 (Sahih Muslim 19:173) .